kavgan/nlp-in-practice/text-pre-processing/README.md

 ```
 jupyter notebook
 ```
-4. Select `Text Pre-Processing Examples.ipynb`, now you can re-run the cells and re-use the code!
+4. Select `Text Preprocessing Examples.ipynb`, now you can re-run the cells and re-use the code!